Garret Poem

 the lilies’ scent to press against all space

-for air inside me—My sense of them, their scent,
+for air inside me—My sense of them lacked

 by the next inhale—But promise never came—